Jeffrey D. Yergler

 - Make a contribution to the world that benefits others first.
 When one seeks to make a contribution that benefits others in some capacity, one also benefits personally… and I don't mean financially.
 Robert Greenleaf's definition of Servant-Leadership asks leaders this question (I paraphrase), "At the end of the day, are others better off, is society stronger, and are those who are powerless and underserved benefited because of our contribution?"
 My hope is that students can respond to this question continually throughout their careers with a firm "yes!"

-I am extremely fortunate to be married to my wife Krista, who works in the NICU at Lucille Packard Children’s Hospital at Stanford.
+I am extremely fortunate to be married to my wife Krista, who works in the NICU at Lucille Packard Children's Hospital at Stanford.
 We have three boys: Jason (27), Jordan (25) and Jamie (23) who live and work in the Seattle area.
 We have two black labs (both rescued): Buddy and Annie.
-Krista and I enjoy travelling locally and globally.
+Krista and I enjoy traveling locally and globally.
 We frequently travel to the West Shore at Lake Tahoe.
 Regarding my hobbies, I am a hardened and committed fly fisherman.
 I also enjoy home remodeling and building.